moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/powerbi/powerbi_service.md

 6. Once completed, click Finish to exit the setup wizard.

-## Create and publish a Power BI Desktop file
+## Create and publish a Power BI Desktop report

-Follow the below steps to sync the integrate the `productaffinity` semantic model with the Power BI and create a basic Power BI report Publish the report to the Power BI service to get a Power BI semantic model.
+Follow the steps below to integrate the `productaffinity` semantic model with Power BI Desktop, create a basic report, and publish it to the Power BI Service.

 ### **Step 1: Navigate to the BI sync option**